-At FEBS, our one and only purpose is to provide a safe haven for parrots to live out their lives in a happy and healthy environment.
+At FEBS, our one and only purpose is to provide a safe haven for parrots to live out their lives in a happy, healthy and natural environment.

 With millions of baby parrots and Exotic birds being produced by the pet trade each year, the population of captive birds continues to grow.
 As peoples’ interests fade and the birds AND the people get older, the overpopulation of parrots is destined to become a heartbreaking tragedy.
 This is now the case with cats and dogs where four to five MILLION are euthanized every year.